luskaner/aoe2DELanServer/launcher/README.md

 ## System Requirements

-- GNU/Linux: recent SteamOS and Ubuntu (or derivatives) with official Steam installations on x86-64 are preferred.
+- GNU/Linux: recent SteamOS and Ubuntu (or derivatives) with official Steam installations on x86-64 are preferred. *arm64* variant is not currently supported by Steam but it is being worked on.
-  *arm64*
-  variant need a compatilibity layer to run x86-64 programs.
 - Windows: 10 (no S edition nor S mode) or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
   Windows 11 on Arm (arm64) or higher, (possibly Server 2025 or higher) - no S mode - is also supported.

 **Note: If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights elevation.**

-#### Buildable (Experimental)

-Other 64-bit architecture variants of linux as long as it has a compatibility layer to run x86-64 programs.

 ## Features